-What else can one do with purslane besides drenching it in a zesty garlicky yogurt sauce for a nice salad?
+What else can one do with purslane besides drenching it in luscious garlicky yogurt sauce for a nice salad?
 One can pickle it.
-And then enjoy it and perhaps declare it one of the best things one has ever tasted!
-I am personally a big fan.
+Delicious.
+I am personally a fan.
 Since the times I was a little girl growing up in Baku and making my own pickles from purslane that grew abundantly in our garden.
-Pleasantly acidic, crunchy and piquant – pickled purslane goes particularly well with meat dishes.
+Pleasantly acidic, crunchy, and piquant—pickled purslane goes particularly well with meat and pasta dishes.

 Pickled Purslane (Perpetoyun Turshusu)